-The educational meeting exception also requires that the particular topics to be covered at the meeting are primarily related to the public duties and responsibilities of those public servants attending.
-Based upon available information concerning the relationship between the meeting topics and the law enforcement-related duties of the various public servants invited, it has been determined that the 2015 Spring meeting is primarily related to the duties of those public servants within the Administrative Office of the Courts; the Offices of the Governor and the Lieutenant Governor; the Departments of

-Justice and Public Safety; and the ABC Commission, Parole Commission, and Governor's Crime Commission.
+Based upon available information concerning the meeting topics and the law enforcement-related duties of the various public servants invited, the 2015 Conference is primarily related to the duties of those public servants within the Administrative Office of the Courts; the Offices of the Governor and the Lieutenant Governor; the Departments of Justice and Public Safety; and the ABC Commission, Parole Commission, and Governor's Crime Commission.

-Therefore, the educational meeting exception would allow NCSA to provide complimentary admission to public servants in the agencies listed above and to make the reception, two breakfasts, and lunch available to individuals attending that meeting.
+Therefore, the educational meeting exception would allow NCSA to provide complimentary admission to public servants in the agencies listed above and to make the reception, one breakfast, and lunch available to the individuals attending that meeting.
 As noted, the NCSA is not restricted by the Lobbying Law's gift ban from providing complimentary admission to judicial officers attending the meeting.

 With respect to those public servants from the agencies not listed above, based upon the information provided and the Commission's understanding of the agency's public duties, the content of the meeting does not appear to be primarily related to the official's responsibilities.
-However, the individual agencies in question may give advance approval to a particular official to attend the 2015 Spring meeting under the "reimbursement exception" referenced above as long as the agency determines that the official's attendance is related to his or her position.
+However, the individual agencies in question may give advance approval to a particular official to attend the 2015 Training Conference under the "reimbursement exception" referenced above as long as the agency determines that the official's attendance is related to his or her position.